KMKfw/kmk_firmware/docs/en/tapdance.md

 To use this, you may want to define a `tap_time` value in your keyboard configuration.
 This is an integer in milliseconds, and defaults to `300`.
-The timeout is reset after each tap and every tapdance sequence can also define an individual `tap_time`.
+The timeout is reset after each tap and every tap dance sequence can also define an individual `tap_time`.

 You'll then want to create a sequence of keys using `KC.TD(KC.SOMETHING,